 Update 2021: These posts from 2018 on “When will the United States Collapse?” obviously did not come to pass in the moment.
 But there continue to be warnings, tremors.
 I still believe these 2018 musings might be valuable:

-As of 4 April 2018, I had been working on a draft of this post on “when will the United States collapse” for a month or so.
-I find it somewhat curious that no one on the Anthropology Blogs seems to be speculating about such issues.
-My own inspiration came from a CNBC post on 13 March 2018, The Trump administration is teetering on the edge of a political abyss.
-And if CNBC is saying it, you know you should pay attention.
+As of April 2018, I had been working on a draft of this post on “when will the United States collapse” for a month or so.
+I found it somewhat curious that no one on the Anthropology Blogs seemed to be speculating about such issues.
+My own inspiration came from a CNBC post in March 2018, The Trump administration is teetering on the edge of a political abyss.
+And if CNBC was saying it, you know you should pay attention.
 But first:

 I am probably the person you should least trust to answer the question of “When will the United States collapse?”
 I grew up in 1970s Montana, swimming in the same water as survivalists.
 I read books like The Third World War: August 1985 and it seemed completely realistic.